sahithyandev/s3/src/content/docs/data-communication-networking/05-encoding-decoding.md

 ### Biphase encoding

-Uses signal transmissions to represent bits.
+Uses transitions in the middle of bit period to represent bits.
 Combines clock and data.
 Fixes synchronization issues due to prolonged constant voltages.

 Pros:
 - Self-clocking